teeceli/heroku-messenger/README.md

 heroku-messenger
 ================

-First stab at a node app deployed to heroku backed by mongoDb
+First attempt at a node app deployed to heroku backed by mongoDb